Solving Conic Programs over Sparse Graphs using a Variational Quantum Approach: The Case of the Optimal Power Flow: Introduction

 An alternative approach to cope with constrained problems is via Lagrangian duality.
 Reference~\cite{ICASSP23} seeks a saddle point of the Lagrangian function with respect to the PQC parameters and the dual variables.
 To tackle problems with numerous constraints, reference~\cite{patel2024} encodes dual variables through a parameterized quantum state, in addition to the primal variables.
 Both~\cite{ICASSP23} and \cite{patel2024} solve the associated dual problem using the iterative method of dual decomposition.
 Nevertheless, each iteration of dual decomposition involves solving a VQE-type problem to optimality, which is computationally overwhelming.
 In~\cite{VQEC}, this drawback is circumvented by using the primal-dual update method, which only requires estimating gradients of the Lagrangian function.
 Nonetheless, reference~\cite{VQEC} applies only to binary and linear programs.
-In this work, we combine~\cite{VQEC} and \cite{patel2024} to deal with a doubly variational VQA formulation of the OPF.
+In this work, we extend~\cite{VQEC} and \cite{patel2024} to deal with a doubly variational VQA formulation of QCQP/SDPs, which we showcase via the OPF problem.

 \emph{Measuring quantum observables.} Measuring quantum observables is key to the effective implementation of VQAs.
 A prominent measurement method decomposes a Hermitian matrix into a linear combination of unitaries (LCU), and measures the resultant unitary observables via the destructive swap test~\cite{schuld2021,swap_test}.
 This method is practically relevant only if the resultant unitaries can be implemented efficiently using quantum gates.
 This is the case, for example, if the unitaries can be expressed as Pauli strings (tensor products of Pauli matrices), and the number of Pauli strings scales polynomially with the number of qubits, $n$; see~\cite{mcclean2016,crawford2021,nielsen00}.
 Unfortunately, a general matrix may involve $\mcO(4^n)$ Pauli strings~\cite{koska2024}.
 The number of Pauli strings grows exponentially with $n$, even for some structured sparse matrices, such as $k$-banded matrices that involve $\mcO(kn2^n)$ Pauli strings~\cite{koska2024}.
 One possible strategy to reduce the number of measurements is to group Pauli strings into sets of terms that pairwise commute.
 If two Hermitian matrices commute, they can be jointly diagonalized, and thus, measured simultaneously~\cite[pg.~43]{shankar2012}.
 To this end, various grouping methods have been proposed, including qubit-wise commutativity grouping~\cite{verteletskyi2020,yen2020}, general commutativity grouping~\cite{gokhale2020}, and unitary partitioning~\cite{izmaylov2019,zhao2020}.
 Nevertheless, partitioning Pauli strings to achieve the minimum number of groups is an NP-hard problem~\cite{gokhale2020}.